skystriker1997/SkyCppServer/static_files/algorithms/dynamic_programming.md

 In my view, the most essential things of dynamic programming are:

 - Determine the meaning of `dp[i][j]`(each cell of dynamic programming matrix)
-- Determine the direction of deducing(building up the dynamic programming matrix)
+- Determine the formula to progressively build up the dynamic programming matrix

 [LeetCode 174 Dungeon Game](https://leetcode.com/problems/dungeon-game/description/)